Table of Contents

 Every RIB that will be deployed as a safety vessel has to go though some harsh tests as you can see in this video.
 Not advisable for the weak-hearted.
 Here’s another one of a bigger RIB.

-It shows undeniably what a RIB can endure without any damage or sinking.
+It shows undeniably what a Rigid Inflatable Boat (RIB) can endure without any damage or sinking.

 5. Conclusion